Mahathir Mohamad: Early life and education

 Mahathir was born at his parents' home in a poor neighbourhood at Lorong Kilang Ais, Alor Setar, in the capital of the Malay sultanate of Kedah under a British protectorate, on 10 July 1925.
-He was the first prime minister that was not born into the aristocracy or a prominent religious or political family.
+He was the first prime minister who was not born into the aristocracy or a prominent religious or political family.
 Mahathir's mother, Wan Tempawan Wan Hanapi, was a Malay from Kedah.
 His father, Mohamad Iskandar, was from Penang of Malay and Indian descent.
 Mahathir's paternal grandfather had come from Kerala, British India.
 Some claim that Mahathir's facial features resemble those of Kerala Chief Minister Pinarayi Vijayan, although they are not related.

 Mohamad Iskandar was the principal of an English-medium secondary school, whose lower-middle-class status meant his daughters were unable to enrol in a secondary school.
 Wan Tempawan Wan Hanapi had only distant relations to members of Kedah's royalty.
 Both had been married previously.
 Mahathir was born with six half-siblings and two full-siblings.
 His childhood home, with a single shared bedroom and no electricity supply, was later converted to a tourist attraction and opened to the public.
 During his childhood, Mahathir enjoyed playing snakes and ladders and demonstrated multiple creative talents, including playing the trumpet, interior decorating, and engaging in crafts and carpentry work.
 He once shared that he was bullied in his youth, recalling how he sold balloons for a small profit but was forced by a stronger peer to use his earnings to buy food for him.